-- Another episode has Picard asking for some help from his good buddy Gowron.
+- "Unification" has Picard asking for some help from his good buddy Gowron.
 Gowron himself was letting the press know that he did not have as much help from Picard as there really was; this trope's name was given word for word.

 - "The High Ground" has Kyril Finn point out to a captive Dr. Crusher that if George Washington had lost his war, he'd be remembered as a terrorist, and not a revolutionary.

 - Star Trek: Deep Space Nine - the two-parter "The Way of the Warrior", Gowron quotes it again just before the Klingon fleet and Deep Space Nine engage in battle.